Polynomial decompositions with invariance and positivity inspired by tensors: Introduction

-\item For decompositions on the circle with translational invariance, we show that it is undecidable whether the global polynomial is sos or nonnegative for all system sizes (\cref{thm:und}). \end{enumerate} Throughout this work, an `invariant decomposition' refers to an $(\Omega,G)$-decomposition, and an `invariant polynomial' to a $G$-invariant polynomial.
+\item For decompositions on the circle with translational invariance, we show that it is undecidable whether the global polynomial is sos or nonnegative for all system sizes (Theorem \ref{thm:und}). \end{enumerate} Throughout this work, an `invariant decomposition' refers to an $(\Omega,G)$-decomposition, and an `invariant polynomial' to a $G$-invariant polynomial.
 Similarly, an `invariant separable/sos decomposition' refers to a separable/sos $(\Omega,G)$-decomposition.

 This paper is organized as follows.
-In \cref{sec:wsc} we define weighted simplicial complexes and group actions.
-In \cref{sec:dec} we define and study the invariant decomposition, the invariant separable decomposition and the invariant sum of squares decomposition.
-In \cref{sec:inequalitites} we study inequalities and separations between the ranks.
-In \cref{sec:approx} we study the approximate case.
-In \cref{sec:undecidable} we show that a problem related to positive polynomials is undecidable.
-In \cref{sec:concl} we conclude and provide an outlook.
+In Section \ref{sec:wsc} we define weighted simplicial complexes and group actions.
+In Section \ref{sec:dec} we define and study the invariant decomposition, the invariant separable decomposition and the invariant sum of squares decomposition.
+In Section \ref{sec:inequalitites} we study inequalities and separations between the ranks.
+In Section \ref{sec:approx} we study the approximate case.
+In Section \ref{sec:undecidable} we show that a problem related to positive polynomials is undecidable.
+In Section \ref{sec:concl} we conclude and provide an outlook.